-Impact # Description of Impact Phase Mitigation Measures Geo.5 The Project would not be located on expansive soil, as defined in Table 18-1-B of the Uniform Building Code (1994); therefore, there would be no substantial direct or indirect risks to life or property.
-Construction None required.
+Impact # Description of Impact Phase Mitigation Measures there would be no substantial direct or indirect risks to life or property.
 Geo.6 The Project Site does not have soils incapable of adequately supporting the use of septic tanks or alternative waste water disposal systems where sewers are not available for the disposal of waste water.
 Construction None required.
-HAZARDOUS MATERIALS AND RISK OF UPSET (Section 4.7) Haz.3 The Project would not emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school.
+IALS AND RISK OF UPSET (Section 4.7) Haz.3 The Project would not emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school.
 Construction None required.
 Haz.4 The Project is not located on a site which is included on a list of hazardous materials sites compiled pursuant to Government Code §65962.5 and, as a result, would not create a significant hazard to the public or the environment.
 Construction None required.
 Haz.5 The Project is not located with an airport land use plan nor within two miles of a public or public use airport.
 Construction None required.
 Haz.6 The Project would not impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan.
 Construction None required.
-HYDROLOGY AND WATER RESOURCES (Section 4.8) WR.2 The Project would not substantially decrease groundwater supplies or interfere substantially with groundwater recharge such that the Project may impede sustainable groundwater management of the basin.
+HYDROLOGY ANI WATER RESO URCES (Section 4.8) WR.2 The Project would not substantially decrease groundwater supplies or interfere substantially with groundwater recharge such that the Project may impede sustainable groundwater management of the basin.
 Construction None required.
 WR.3 The Project would not substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river or through the addition of impervious surfaces.
 Construction None required.
 WR.4 The Project would not result in flood hazard, tsunami, or seiche zones, risk release of pollutants due to Project inundation.
+Construction None required.
+WR.5 The Project would not conflict with or obstruct implementation of a water quality control plan or sustainable groundwater management plan.
 Construction None required.